cocos/cocos-docs/en/cocos-service/agc-applinking.md

+> **Note**: this version of the documentation has been archived and is no longer maintained.
+Please move to the [latest version](https://service.cocos.com/document/en/agc-applinking.html).

 # App Linking (AppGallery Connect) Quick Start

 [App Linking](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-introduction) allows you to create cross-platform links that can work as defined regardless of whether your app has been installed by a user.
 A link created in App Linking can be distributed through multiple channels to users.
 When a user taps the link, the user will be redirected to the specified in-app content.
 In App Linking, you can create both long and short links.